The International Offshore Crane and Lifting Conference

 – Can we do this better?
 Challenges?

-Ben Finlay, Woodside Energy Ltd, AU
+Ben Finlay, Crane SME & Lifting TA, Woodside Energy Ltd, AU

 16.45 End of day 1